+Bond: Debt instrument

+Status: Unlisted, transferable

+Security: Unsecured

-Bond: Debt instrument issued by Solar for Schools CBS Ltd under this offer Status: Unlisted, transferable Security: Unsecured Issuer: Solar for Schools CBS Ltd Minimum investment: \pounds 1,000 or higher multiples of \pounds 1 (1 bond = \pounds 1) Issue date: The date the bonds are allocated and issued to investors as funds are drawn down from Ethex Start date: Interest will start 3 months after draw down from Ethex Repayment date: 31 October 2025
+Issuer: Solar for Schools CBS Ltd

+Minimum Investment: £500 or higher multiples of £1 (1 bond = £1)

+Issue Date: The date the bonds are allocated and issued to investors as funds are drawn down from Ethex

+Interest Start Date: Interest will start 3 months after draw down from Ethex

+Repayment Date: 31 October 2027

-This Offer will remain open to applications up to the value of the maximum sum (£2,000,000) or until the Final Closing Date, whichever is earlier.
+This Offer will remain open to applications up to the value of the maximum sum (£3,000,000) or until the Final Closing Date, whichever is earlier.
 Applications under this Offer will be dealt with on a first come, first served basis.
 In the event of oversubscription to this Offer, the application, which brings the total value of all applications above the total maximum sum, will have to be reduced accordingly and all subsequent applications declined.

 Interest & Tax: 2 per cent interest plus a RPI adjustment annually on the 31 October and paid in November.
-For the first interest payment to 31 October, interest will be calculated pro-rata from the interest start date.
+The RPI December figure of each year for the previous 12 months is used to adjust the price paid for electricity by schools and is also used to adjust interest payments.
+With a minimum interest of 2% and a maximum interest rate of 5% Annual interest rate for the period to 1st April 2022 to 31 October 2022 will be 5%, as RPI in December 2021 was 7,5%.
+If in future RPI is zero or negative, interest will drop to 2%.
+For the first interest payment to 31 October, interest will be calculated pro-rata from the Interest Start Date which for Investments made via Ethex will be 3 months from drawdown.
 Interest will be paid gross, i.e. with no tax deducted.
 This bond offer is Innovative Finance ISA (IFISA) eligible, which means that eligible investors can use their £20,000 a year ISA allowance to invest using an IFISA wrapper provided by Ethex and receive their interest payments free of tax via Ethex.

-Maturity and early repayments: 31 October 2025.
+Maturity and early repayments: 31 October 2027.

-The Bonds have a minimum initial term of one year, after which Bondholders can request to redeem their Bonds by giving at least three months' notice and Solar for Schools CBS Ltd will attempt to honour all requests in order of application and need at directors' discretion.
-The CBS shall be obligated to pay 2 per cent interest plus a RPI adjustment on the total outstanding bonds in any given year.
+The Bonds have a minimum initial term of one year, after which Bondholders can request to redeem their Bonds by giving at least three months' notice and Solar for Schools CBS Ltd will attempt to honour all requests in order of application and need at directors' discretion, but you should plan to invest for at least 5 years and be aware that there is a risk that it could take longer to be re-paid.
+If a request is approved, the bond will be repaid along with any accrued interest up until the date of bond repayment.
+The Directors may consider re-finance during the initial term of the bond.
+Refinance is typically available where an operational solar array demonstrates a clear track record of performance, and so may be able to secure finance on better terms.
+If refinance is offered on preferential terms that are materially better than those currently entered into, the CBS may offer to re-pay

-The Directors have planned to re-finance during the initial term of the bond.
-Refinance is typically available where an operational solar array demonstrates a clear track record of performance, and so would be able to secure finance on better terms.
-If refinance is offered on preferential terms that are materially better than those currently entered into, the CBS may offer to re-pay Bondholders early if it considers that doing so would be beneficial to the schools.
+Bondholders early if it considers that doing so would be beneficial to the schools.
 Bondholders are not obliged to accept early re-payment.
 The CBS will simply use the remaining funds to deploy more projects instead.